CORE-SNU/AA-POMDP/README.md

 - safeguard_coeff : m for target optimization gain
 - do_eval : flag to run evaluation (this may induce large computation time)

+For the reproduction of the results reported in the paper, run the bash script `run.sh`.